admin-cf-1/cardano-coin-selection/information/specification.md

 UTxO selections made in the previous phase, by conservatively expanding the selection made for each output, in order to generate improved change values.

+The name of the algorithm is taken from this two-phase process of selecting UTxO entries at **random**, and then attempting to **improve** upon the selections.

 ### Motivating Principles

 There are several motivating principles behind the design of the algorithm.